Rich German Chocolate Cake with Caramel, Pecan, and Coconut Filling and Milk Chocolate Ganache

 - Stir the toasted pecans into the filling.

 - Place one layer of Devil's Food Cake onto a serving platter or cake plate.
-Spread the cake with ⅓ of the coconut pecan filling, spreading the filing to within a half inch of the edges of the cake.
+Spread the cake with ⅓ of the coconut pecan filling, spreading the filling to within a half inch of the edges of the cake.
 Top with a second layer of Devil's Food Cake.
 Spread the second layer with another third of the coconut pecan filling.
 Top with the third layer of cake and spread the top with the remaining filling.

 - Drizzle the milk chocolate ganache over the top of the cake.
 If you're using frozen cake layers, let the cake sit out at room temperature for 1-3 hours before serving.
 The assembled cake can be stored covered in the refrigerator for up to 24 hours.
 Bring the cake to room temperature before serving.